SlimJallouli/b_u585_iota02_iot_reference/readme_aws_shadow.md

   - `$aws/things/<thing-name>/shadow/update/delta`
   - `$aws/things/<thing-name>/shadow/update/accepted`
   - `$aws/things/<thing-name>/shadow/update/rejected`
-- When a desired state change is published to the shadow (from the AWS Console or another client), the device receives a delta update, applies the change (e.g., turns the LED on/off), and reports the new state.
+- When a desired state change is published to the shadow (from the AWS Console or another client), the device receives a delta update, applies the change (for example, turns the LED on or off), and reports the new state.

 ---

 ## Example Shadow Document

-### Reported State (sent by the device):
+### Reported State (sent by the device)

 ```json
 {